Original Pdf: pdf

 Abstract: Sequence generation models are commonly refined with reinforcement learning over user-defined metrics.
 However, high gradient variance hinders the practical use of this method.
-To stabilize this method for contextual generation of categorical sequences, we estimate the gradient by evaluating a set of correlated Monte Carlo rollouts.
+To stabilize this method, we adapt to contextual generation of categorical sequences a policy gradient estimator, which evaluates a set of correlated Monte Carlo (MC) rollouts for variance control.
 Due to the correlation, the number of unique rollouts is random and adaptive to model uncertainty; those rollouts naturally become baselines for each other, and hence are combined to effectively reduce gradient variance.
-We also demonstrate the use of correlated MC rollouts for binary-tree softmax models which reduce the high generation cost in large vocabulary scenarios, by decomposing each categorical action into a sequence of binary actions.
+We also demonstrate the use of correlated MC rollouts for binary-tree softmax models, which reduce the high generation cost in large vocabulary scenarios by decomposing each categorical action into a sequence of binary actions.
 We evaluate our methods on both neural program synthesis and image captioning.
 The proposed methods yield lower gradient variance and consistent improvement over related baselines.